snorlaks34/LanChat/README.md

-# 💬 Ryszczat – Local LAN Chat App in PyQt6
+# 💬 LanChat – Local LAN Chat App in PyQt6

 **LanChat** is a simple graphical chat application built in Python using PyQt6.
 It allows users to register, log in, and exchange messages through a local interface.